GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 While events are processed, it is possible to display beautiful ads to the user in full-HD and 60 FPS, until the results are ready.
-Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones, so there are places where reactive programming may be considered harmful.
+Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones.
+So, there are places where reactive programming may be considered harmful.
 In other areas, it may be considered harmful because of unnecessary bloat.